Close Menu

 A new major study published in Science magazine shows that it is 70 percent more likely that false news is retweeted compared to accurate information.
 The survey was made by American researchers and is the largest of its kind.

-The research study is a survey conducted by researchers at the Massachusets Institute of Technology, based on 126,000 twitter entries by three million people between 2006 and 2017.
+The research study is a survey conducted by researchers at the Massachusetts Institute of Technology, based on 126,000 Twitter entries by three million people between 2006 and 2017.

 The researchers sampled all rumour cascades investigated by six independent fact-checking organizations (snopes.com, politifact.com, factcheck.org, truthorfiction.com, hoax-slayer.com, and urbanlegends.about.com) by parsing the title, body, and verdict (true, false, or mixed) of each rumour investigation reported on their websites and automatically collecting the cascades corresponding to those rumours on Twitter.

-The study shows that fake news spread faster than accurate news on Twitter.
+The study shows that fake news spreads faster than accurate news on Twitter.
 It is 70 percent more likely that inaccuracies are retweeted than the news that is accurate.
-False news also spread six times faster than true, and the fastest spread is that of false political news.
+False news also spreads six times faster than true, and the fastest spread is that of false political news.

-It is we humans, rather than preprogrammed bots that prefer to spread false news.
-The researchers’ explanation is that attention driven behavior screws our selection of new to spread selecting eye-catching news that makes the fake stories more popular to spread.
+It is we humans, rather than preprogrammed bots, who prefer to spread false news.
+The researchers’ explanation is that attention-driven behavior influences our selection of news to spread, selecting eye-catching news that makes the fake stories more popular to spread.

-According to a press release from MIT, Sinan Aral, the David Austin Professor of Management at MIT Sloan and one of the co-authors of the paper noted that the role of humans in spreading false news means that behavioral intervention is required.
-If it was just bots, then technological solutions would have been required.
+According to a press release from MIT, Sinan Aral, the David Austin Professor of Management at MIT Sloan and one of the co-authors of the paper, noted that the role of humans in spreading false news means that behavioral intervention is required.
+If it were just bots, then technological solutions would have been required.

 “Now behavioral interventions become even more important in our fight to stop the spread of false news,”